Congratulations on your new snake! It’s a boy! Wait, no… It’s a girl! Actually… who even knows?!

 It is safer AND more reliable than popping and is overall the preferred method of determining a snake’s gender amongst snake caretakers.

-An ultrasound is, without a doubt, the MOST foolproof way of identifying a snake’s gender, albeit slightly over the top for the everyday hobby snake owner or breeder.
+An ultrasound is, without a doubt, the MOST foolproof way of identifying a snake’s gender, albeit slightly over the top and expensive for the everyday hobby snake owner or breeder.

 This method is commonly used by large zoos and animal parks, especially with snakes and other reptiles utilized in a conservation breeding program.
 In addition to identifying the snake’s gender, ultrasound machines also enable veterinary staff and keepers to see if a female snake is developing egg follicles and how far along they are.